sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 **🎤 Setup:**
 *"Now let me show you the real power - comparing across multiple protocol versions.
 This is where teams typically spend hours doing manual comparison."*

-**DEMO 1**: **"What biomarkers are measured in these studies?"**
+**DEMO 1**: **"What disease or tumor types are being studied?"**

 **ACTION**: Execute search, show AI synthesizing results

 **🎤 While results load:**
-*"The AI is now reading through hundreds of pages across three documents, extracting biomarker information, and synthesizing a comprehensive answer.
-This would take a clinical team hours of manual work."*
+*"The AI is now reading through hundreds of pages across three documents, identifying the target diseases and tumor types.
+This would take a clinical team time to manually compile."*

 **ACTION**: Show results with citations from multiple documents

 **🎤 Point out:**
-- Different document names in citations
+- Different document names in citations (showing all 3 protocols)
-- Consistent coordinate format
+- Consistent coordinate format across documents
-- AI finding related information across all three protocols
+- AI finding disease information from title pages and study designs

-**DEMO 2**: **"What are the safety monitoring requirements?"**
+**DEMO 2**: **"How is clinical response evaluated?"**

 **ACTION**: Execute search

 **🎤 Highlight:**
-*"Notice how it's pulling from different sections across documents - the AI understands semantic relationships.
-'Safety monitoring' might be called 'adverse event tracking' or 'safety assessments' in different protocols, but the AI understands they're related."*
+*"Notice how it's finding the evaluation methodology - RECIST criteria, response definitions.
+The AI understands what 'response evaluation' means in a clinical context and finds the relevant methodology sections."*

 **ACTION**: Click through to show different source documents in citations

+**🎤 Point out:**
+*"Look - it found RECIST 1.1 criteria, complete response definitions, progressive disease criteria.
+This is exactly what a clinical operations team needs to know."*

-**💡 Key Message:** One query, three documents, comprehensive answer - automatically
+**💡 Key Message:** One query, three documents, comprehensive methodology - automatically

 ---